-Following the successful launch of its redesigned CTS sedan, Cadillac introduced a wagon variant (along with a coupe version) of the luxury car in 2009.
+Following the successful launch of its second-generation CTS sedan, Cadillac introduced a wagon variant (along with a coupe version) of the luxury car in 2009.
 Created as an alternative to larger utility vehicles, the CTS Sport Wagon promises the same stylish good looks and competent handling as its sedan counterpart, but with the added utility and cargo space of a wagon.

 The Sport Wagon is highlighted by Cadillac's signature edgy styling, including a V-shaped rear deck and liftgate.
 Cadillac's integrated roof load management system allows for a little extra exterior cargo space, and also pays tribute to the brand's iconic rear tailfins of the '50s and '60s.

 Inside, the Sport Wagon's interior mirrors that of the CTS sedan, save for the extra cargo room aft of the rear seats.
 With the rear seats up, the wagon provides 25 cubic feet of cargo space, with that number expanding to 58 cubic feet when the rear seats folded away.
 Stowage space aside, the cabin features a graceful, flowing center stack, a unique pop-up navigation screen and suitably high levels of material quality throughout.
 Limited rearward visibility is compromise necessitated by the exterior styling.

 The standard engine is a 3.0-liter variable-valve-timing V6 with 270 horsepower and 223 lb-ft of torque, while those looking for a bit more power can choose a 3.6-liter V6 that offers 318 horsepower and 275 lb-ft of torque.
 Both engines come exclusively with a six-speed automatic transmission.
 The 3.0-liter mill returns 18 mpg in the city and 27 mpg on the highway, while the bigger unit is rated at 18/26.